Rahibur/Resume_builder_Test_Report/README.md

 • As part of the Testing, we will perform the below types of Testing:

-        **Smoke Testing and Sanity Testing**
+            Smoke Testing and Sanity Testing

-  **Regression Testing and Retesting**
+            Regression Testing and Retesting

-  **Usability Testing, Functionality & UI Testing**
+            Usability Testing, Functionality & UI Testing

 • We repeat Test Cycles until we get the quality product.

-         **Step\#3 – We will follow the below best practices to make our Testing better:**
+**Step3 – We will follow the below best practices to make our Testing better:**

 • **Context-Driven Testing** – We will be performing Testing as per the context of the given application.

 • **Shift Left Testing** – We will start testing from the beginning stages of the development itself, instead of waiting for the stable build.

-• **Exploratory Testing** – Using our expertise we will perform Exploratory  Testing,

-       apart from the normal execution of the Test cases.
+• **Exploratory Testing** – Using our expertise we will perform Exploratory  Testing, apart from the normal execution of the Test cases.

 • **End-to-end Flow Testing** – We will test the end-to-end scenario which involves multiple functionalities to simulate the end user flows.

-Defect Reporting Procedure:
+# Defect Reporting Procedure:

 During the test execution –